 Lead qualifiers help your marketing team determine which leads will make ideal customers for your company, based on your target audience and buyer personas.

 Define what would make a customer a good fit for your company, and always focus on active buyers instead of passive ones.

 The Connect Stage

-During the connect stage, salespeople engage with leads, reaching out to help them identify a top challenge or goal that prospective customer needs to address.
-The purpose of this phase is ultimately to determine whether the lead has a goal or problem that you can help with.
+During the connect stage, salespeople engage with leads, reaching out to help them identify top challenges or goals that the prospective customer needs to address.
+The purpose of this phase is ultimately to determine whether the lead has a goal or problem you can help with.